pingone-davinci/documentation/docs/treasure-data/README.md

 # Capabilities

-1. Insert a Record: Insert a single record with the ingestion API.
+1. **Insert a Record**: Insert a single record with the ingestion API.
 Fields captured are listed below:
   * Region: Select the appropriate region.
 This is used to define the base URL
   * Database: Database from your Treasure Data account
   * Table: Table from your Treasure Data account
   * Key / Value list: Used to capture specific user attributes for the record

-2. Create Profiles API Token: Create a Profiles API token
+2. **Create Profiles API Token**: Create a Profiles API token
   * Region: Select the appropriate region.
 This is used to define the base URL
   * Token ID: Token to update
   * Type: Value = ‘token’
   * Attributes: Properly formatted JSON to capture user Attributes
   * Relationships: Properly formatted JSON to capture Relationships

-3. Retrieve List of Profile API Tokens: Retrieve List of Profile API Tokens associated with a parent segment ID
+3. **Retrieve List of Profile API Tokens**: Retrieve List of Profile API Tokens associated with a parent segment ID
   * Region: Select the appropriate region.
 This is used to define the base URL
   * Audience ID: Master segment ID of the token

-4. Update Profiles API Token: Update a profiles API Token
+4. **Update Profiles API Token**: Update a profiles API Token
   * Token ID: Token to update
   * Type: Value = ‘token’
   * Attributes: Properly formatted JSON to capture user Attributes
   * Relationships: Properly formatted JSON to capture Relationships

-5. Delete Profiles API Token: Delete the specified Profiles API token
+5. **Delete Profiles API Token**: Delete the specified Profiles API token
   * Token ID: Token to update

-6. Make Custom API Call: Define a custom API call to Treasure Data
+6. **Make Custom API Call**: Define a custom API call to Treasure Data
   * Endpoint: Add the full API URL
   * Method: Define the method for the API call (GET, PUT, POST, etc.)
   * Query Parameters: Define any query parameters for the API call